ClimDesign/QDF/README.md

 [Castro-Camilo et al.,
 (2022)](https://onlinelibrary.wiley.com/doi/full/10.1002/env.2742).

+<DRAFT> To convert between this reparameterization and the more common
+[location-scale
+parametrization](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution)
-To convert between this reparameterization and the more common [location-scale parametrization](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution) of the GEV, use `this`. (rowwise conversion? mixture model?
+of the GEV, use `this`. (rowwise conversion? mixture model?